JHWebDeveloper/Able2-public-resources/README.md

 - Images that lack a visible moving background are now exported as .png's rather than video.
 - Images can now have box overlays.
 - Fill Frame mode can now have a background if an alpha channel is detected.
-- No longer providing a mac .zip version.
-It won't work on OS Catalina.
-Waiting for electron-builder to fix the issue.

 ### Updated
 - Ffmpeg and Ffprobe binaries.